7RU7H/CTFs/Throwback/Introductory-to-AD-and-PowerShell-Section/activeDirectoryDefined.md

 This aides in mitigating against faking credentials

-### Cloud AD
+## Azure AD

-#### Azure AD
+Azure is Microsoft's Cloud implementation of AD acting s  middle man between physical Active Directory and users' sign on machines, securing transaction between domains.

-Azure act as middle man between physical Active Directory and users' sign on machines, securing transaction between domains It has its own terminalogy and security precautions beyond the that of physical AD Windows Server AD	Azure AD
+It has its own terminalogy and security precautions beyond the that of physical AD Windows Server AD	Azure AD
 LDAP			Rest APIs